 When painful signs and symptoms occur, they may include:

-Because vein problems get progressively worse, it is best to correct them at the earliest stage possible to eliminate future complications.
+Because venous insufficiency problems get progressively worse, it is best to correct them at the earliest stage possible to eliminate future complications.
 The best time to seek medical advice is when any symptoms become apparent.
 The earlier one seeks treatment, the less likely they are to experience negative consequences.

-Atlanta Vascular & Vein Center is located in the town of Lawrenceville, GA and serves the surrounding areas of Duluth, Lilburn, Suwanee, Grayson, Snellville, Buford, Dacula and Norcross.
+Atlanta Vascular & Vein Center has two locations in Lawrenceville and Alpharetta, GA.
+They serve the surrounding areas of Duluth, Lilburn, Suwanee, Roswell, Johns Creek and Milton, GA.